• Free shipping on all orders

 What Do Experts Say About Neutering at an Early Age?

-We dug into this more and came across a study by Margaret V Root Kustritz on early spaying and neutering (6–14 weeks), which reported that “anesthetic recovery is rapid” and that “no significant long-term effects have been reported” in dogs that undergo neutering at a young age.
+We dug into this more and came across a study by Margaret V Root Kustritz on early puppy or kitten spaying and neutering, which happens between 6 and 14 weeks of age.
+Anesthetic recovery was shown to be rapid, and no significant short or long-term effects were reported in dogs.
+Certain considerations need to be made when neutering or spaying pediatric dogs, such as shorter fasting times and lower doses of anesthetic drugs.
 The study concluded that early neutering is most beneficial for humane organizations and those who want to breed responsibly.

 Another important consideration is the dog’s breed and size.
-Dr. Jerry Klein, CVO, writing for The American Kennel Club, explains that since large breed dogs mature at a later stage, there is a possible risk of health complications if these dogs are neutered too early, which is why it’s so important for vets to judge the best time for an individual dog to undergo the surgery.
+Dr. Jerry Klein, Chief Veterinary Officer, writing for The American Kennel Club, explains that since large breed dogs mature at a later stage, there is a possible risk of health complications if these dogs are neutered too early, which is why it’s so important for vets to judge the best time for an individual dog to undergo the surgery.
+A 2020 study analyzed data from a U.S. veterinary hospital to develop guidelines for determining the ideal age for neutering each particular dog based on breed and sex in order to minimize the risk of suffering from certain associated diseases.
+Previous studies showed an increased risk of suffering from certain joint issues and some types of cancers in dogs, especially larger breeds, neutered before 1 year of age.

 Your Labradoodle may fall into the “large dog” category if they are over 45 pounds, which is the American Animal Hospital Association’s guideline.